mozilla/example-addon-repo/docs/Taskcluster.md

 # Setting up Taskcluster on a new Repository

 Taskcluster tests will only run if there is a .taskcluster.yml on the branch being pushed to.
-Therefore, it will need to be developed and tested on a branch within a repository in the Mozilla organisation.
+Therefore, integration will need to be developed and tested on a branch within a repository in the Mozilla organisation.

 ## Docker images

-TBD
+The docker images are based on mozilla-central images.
+They may need to be regenerated from time to time to add features, or to keep updated.

-./mach taskcluster-build-image lint
+See the instructions in the `docker-*` directories for more information on how to regenerate them.

 Tag & push to Docker hub

 ## .taskcluster.yml